open-sauced/pizza-verse/world-traditional-food.md

 #### Samosa

 Samosa is a delicious deep-fried Indian dish.
 It has a triangular or pyramidal shape.
+The filling of a samosa typically consists of spiced potatoes, peas, and sometimes additional vegetables or minced meat, flavored with a blend of spices like cumin, coriander, and garam masala.
+Samosas are commonly dipped in chutneys such as tangy tamarind chutney and fresh mint-cilantro chutney, both of which complement the savory filling perfectly.

 <img src="images/samora.jpg" width="408" alt="A delicious samosa">